Image Source: Amazon.com

 Reducing Your Packaging’s Carbon Footprint

 Product packaging plays a significant role in carbon footprint.
 One of the 19 sustainability certifications included in the Climate Pledge Friendly program is Compact By Design, which encourages efficient packaging design.
-By using less material, eliminating plastics, and optimizing your product packaging for the shipping and distribution process, brands can significantly reduce their carbon emissions.
+By using less material, eliminating plastics, and optimizing your e-commerce packaging for the shipping and distribution process, brands can significantly reduce their carbon emissions.

 Image Source: Compact by Design